 Allergies

-Anyone with allergies is familiar with the itchiness, puffiness, and redness of the eyes that comes along with them.
+Anyone with allergies is familiar with the itchiness, puffiness, and redness of the eyes that come along with them.
 In addition, when you have an allergic reaction your body releases histamines.
 These can cause your blood vessels to dilate and become more visible beneath your skin.

 To make matters worse, the itchiness that comes along with allergies can make you rub your eyes more.
 Because the skin under your eyes is so delicate, this can make them appear even darker [2].